inspec/inspec/docs/inspec_and_friends.md

 ## RSpec

-RSpec is an awesome framework that is widely used to test Ruby code.
+RSpec is an awesome framework that is widely used by software engineers to test Ruby code.
 It enables test-driven development (TDD) and helps developers to write better code every day.

 InSpec is built on top of RSpec and uses it as the underlying foundation